 Important welfare note on ear tagging

-If you wish to use ear tissue tags you should, if possible, use those that are also the official ID tags, either primary or secondary.
+If you wish to use tissue sampling tags you should minimise the number of tags applied to each animal.
 Applying additional ear tags can cause welfare problems for cattle.

 Testing options summary table: